stfc/PSyclone/tutorial/practicals/nemo/2_nemo_profiling/README.md

    to be instrumented for profiling.

 3. Edit the Makefile so that the line invoking PSyclone uses the `--profile kernels` option instead.
-Rebuild and run the mini-app.
+Rebuild (you'll need to do a `make clean` to ensure that a new `psy.f90` is generated) and run the mini-app.
 You should now see timing for four regions that have been identified as kernels by PSyclone:

        ===========================================
        module::region   count	sum		min		average         max